 While this is fast, convenient and saves space, a combi does have a disadvantage.
 There’s no hot water in storage, so if your boiler goes down, you’ll have no hot water until the boilers repaired.

-If you live in a small to a mid-sized property with an old regular boiler upgrading to a combi boiler could consume less energy and free up some space in your home.
+If you live in a small to mid-sized property with an old regular boiler, upgrading to a combi boiler could consume less energy and free up some space in your home.

 System boilers heat water for your taps and radiators.
 Hot waters stored in a pressurised cylinder which is distributed to your taps and shower when needed.

-System boilers are better for homes with more than one bathroom as multiple hot taps can be used at the same time.
+System boilers are better for homes with more than one bathroom as multiple hot taps can be used simultaneously.

-Unlike combi’s water’s not heated on demand, so it’s possible to run out of hot water.
-Proper setting of your system will ensure you always have hot water though.
+Unlike combi’s, the water’s not heated on demand, so it’s possible to run out of hot water.
+Proper setting of your system will ensure you always have hot water, though.